for my nonverbal Autistic son

 Granted, I never considered how he felt about any of this, and I suppose it would’ve been pointless to ask.

 Today, as I prepare the court papers for guardianship, I realize that I’m still not asking, but I think I know what he would say.
 He’d tell me that he’s scared of change.
 That despite my temper, he still trusts me more than anyone.
-He’d likely mention his affinity for cookies and fries.
+He’d likely mention his affinity for cookies and French fries.
 He’d tell me that he lives for live music shows and late-night bike rides.

 I’d tell him that I’d be lost without him.
 That there’s no one I’d rather spend my life with.